vmchale/howdoi-vim/README.md

 Plugin 'vmchale/howdoi-vim'
 ```

-Of couse, you'll need to install [howdoi](https://github.com/gleitz/howdoi)as well.
+Of couse, you'll need to install [howdoi](https://github.com/gleitz/howdoi) as well.
 If you have pip, this is as simple as typing:

 ```
 pip install howdoi